connorskees/connorskees.github.io/content/blog/python-leetcode.md

 Though, generator comprehensions are less useful in leetcode problems.

-Generators are lazy and will only yield elements when called explicitly.
-This tends not to matter too much in interviews, but can be useful to 1. save characters when typing and 2. show off your knowledge of python and performance
+Generators are lazy and will only yield elements when they're asked for explicitly using functions like `list(..)` or `next(..)`.
+This tends not to matter too much in interviews, but can be useful to 1. save characters when typing and 2. show off your knowledge of python and performance.

 A generator expression uses parens instead of square brackets.

 ```py
 elems_generator = (elem for elem in arr)